dante-falls/PowerShell-Basics/Conditional-Execution/Conditionals_README.md

 <h1>Conditional Execution</h1>

 <h2>Description</h2>
 You can program your PowerShell scripts to execute specific code based on a set of conditions.
-The "If" statement, for example, can be used to run specific code if a number value is too high.
+The "if" statement, for example, can be used to run specific code if a number value is too high.
 <br />